-Babbel and Rosetta Stone are two of the most popular language learning platforms in the world.
+Babbel and Rosetta Stone are two of the most popular language learning apps in the world.
 Most people looking to get started studying are likely to have come across these two programs early on in their search for the course they want to use.

 The quickest way to describe the differences between these two platforms would be…